carolinux/dixit/README.md

 `cd dixit-api`

-We need Docker,Python 3.6 and pipenv in order to manage dependencies and run the backend.
+We need Docker, Python 3.6 and pipenv in order to manage dependencies and run the backend (Python server and Redis).
 ### Install Docker
 ```sudo snap install docker```
 To be able to run Docker without being superuser: